Burn rate

 Regularly reviewing your expenses can tell you whether you’re overspending and stretching your burn rate—and if you are, where to cut back.
 If you can’t afford to scale back on variable costs like marketing, for example, you may have to consider adjusting your fixed expenses, like office rent.
 Your burn rate (and amount of cash runway) will change as a result, but that’s OK as long as you’re prepared for the shift.

-Balancing your cash burn rate
+Balancing your burn rate

 Managing your burn rate is about figuring out what works for your company—and that takes trial and error.
 You and your team are ultimately the best judges of your spending, so don’t be afraid to reevaluate your strategies and adjust your burn rate to make it work.